 Many entrepreneurs turn to their personal network for initial funding.
 Friends and family can provide loans, equity investments, or even gifts to help you get started.

-Angel investors are high-net-worth individuals who invest their personal funds in early-stage startups in exchange for equity.
+Angel investors are individuals who invest their personal funds in early-stage startups in exchange for equity.
 They often bring industry expertise and valuable connections to the table.

 Pro Tip: Before approaching VCs, ensure you have a solid business plan, a clear growth strategy, and a strong pitch deck.